 - Be informed of policies regarding Advance Directives (living wills) as required by state and federal laws.

-- Members Solve Problems in a Timely Manner by
+- Resolve Problems in a Timely Manner by:

-- Presenting questions, concerns or complaints to a customer service specialist without discrimination and expect problems to be fairly examined and appropriately addressed.
+- Presenting questions, concerns or complaints to a Member Advocate without discrimination, and expect problems to be fairly examined and appropriately addressed.

-- Voicing concerns or complaints to OhioHealthy about their health plan, if the care provided was inadequate, or feel their rights have been compromised.
+- Voicing concerns or complaints to OhioHealthy about their health plan if the care provided was inadequate or if the member feels their rights have been compromised.
 This includes the right to appeal an action or denial and the process involved.

-- To identify themselves, and their family members as an OhioHealthy enrollee and present their identification card(s) when requesting healthcare services.
+- Identify themselves, and their family members as an OhioHealthy enrollee and present their identification cards when requesting healthcare services.

-- To be on time for appointments and contact the physician or other healthcare personnel at once if there is a need to cancel or if they are going to be late for an appointment.
-If the physician, other healthcare personnel or facility, has a policy assessing charges regarding late cancellations or “no shows", the member will be responsible for such charges.
+- Be on time for appointments and contact the physician or other healthcare personnel at once if there is a need to cancel or if they are going to be late for an appointment.
+If the physician, other healthcare personnel or facility has a policy assessing charges regarding late cancellations or “no-shows,” the member will be responsible for such charges.

-- To provide information about their health to physicians and other health care professionals so they may provide appropriate medical care.
+- Provide information about their health to physicians and other healthcare professionals so they may provide appropriate medical care.

-- To actively participate and understand improving their health condition(s) by following the plans and instructions for care and treatment goals that they agreed upon with the physician or healthcare professional.
+- Actively participate and understand improving their health conditions by following the plans and instructions for care and treatment goals that they agreed upon with the physician or healthcare professional.

-- To act in a manner that supports the care provided to other patients and the general functioning of the office or facility.
+- Act in a manner that supports the care provided to other patients and the general functioning of the office or facility.

-- To follow proper procedures for illness before and after business hours, and
+- To follow proper procedures for illness before and after business hours.

-- For materials concerning health benefits (e.g. UM issues) and educate other covered family members.
+- For materials concerning health benefits (for example, utilization management (UM) issues) and educate other covered family members.

-- To accept financial responsibility for any copayment or coinsurance associated with services received while under the care of a physician or other healthcare professional or while a patient at a facility.
+- Accept financial responsibility for any copayment or coinsurance associated with services received while under the care of a physician or other healthcare professional, or while a patient at a facility.

-- To contact OhioHealthy if they have concerns, or if they feel their rights have been compromised.
+- Contact OhioHealthy if they have concerns, or if they feel their rights have been compromised.

-For questions, concerns, or additional information, please visit www.OhioHealthyPlans.com or contact a Member Advocate at the number on the back of your member ID card.
+For any questions, concerns, or to get additional information, please contact a Member Advocate at the number on the back of your member ID card.
 TDD/TTY services and language assistance are available.